stelligent/stelligent_pipelines/README.md

 _NOTE: If you're running on Linux, you might need to install [jq](http://xmodulo.com/how-to-parse-json-string-via-command-line-on-linux.html)._

+_NOTE: If you're running on Mac OS X, you will probably need to install [jq](https://github.com/stedolan/jq/wiki/Installation#mac-osx)._

 Source the file, then run bootstrap.sh:

     . ../pipeline.env;./bootstrap.sh